averbis/averbis-python-nlp-template/README.md

 # Averbis Python NLP template

-This Project serves as a template to integrate any Deep Learning Model accessible in Python with Information Discovery.
+This project serves as a template to integrate any Deep Learning or other model accessible in Python with Information Discovery.

 Models are set up and hosted in a separate Docker container running within the same Docker compose context as the Information Discovery.
 A pipeline component in Information Discovery manages communication between Information Discovery and the container hosting the model via a REST API.
 In general, communication with Information Discovery is handled by the template.
 Template users only need to set up their model and define the annotations.